SynapseProject/synapse.docs/docs/handlers/sql/odbc.md

 ### Parameters

-The Parameters section specifies any arguments passed to the command, and optionally manipulates the argument string using Regular Expression replacement.
+The Parameters section specifies the sql statement or stored procedure that is to be executed, and any parameters to that command or stored procedure.

 #### Samples
 ````yaml